openmrs/openmrs-esm-core/packages/framework/esm-framework/docs/API.md

 ▸ **isOmrsDateStrict**(`omrsPayloadString`): `boolean`

-This function is STRICT on checking whether a date string is the openmrs format.
+This function checks whether a date string is the OpenMRS ISO format.
 The format should be YYYY-MM-DDTHH:mm:ss.SSSZZ

 #### Parameters